dunfermlinewest/dunfermlinewest.github.io/online.md

 <hr />

 <a id="weeklyprayer"></a>
-## Wednesday 13th May - Pray together
+## Wednesday 11:00am - Reflections in the Psalms and prayer

 Welcome to our online prayer gathering.
-The prayer time will begin at 11:00am with a short reflection by Finbar Rickman.
+The prayer time will begin at 11:00am with a short reflection by Anthony.
 He will then lead us in prayer using the following format:

 1. Let us pray together for global leaders, local leaders and essential services
 2. Let us pray together for those who are suffering with illness across the globe.